zhaoxu98/zhaoxu/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a graduate of Tsinghua University, where I earned a bachelor's degree in Electronic Engineering.
+I graduated from Tsinghua University with a bachelor's degree in Electronic Engineering.

-Despite facing some health setbacks over the past two years, I persevered with the support of my professors, including Prof. Yong Li and Prof. Minghua Chen, as well as Dr. Jie Feng, Dr. Yuanwei Fang, and Kai Zhao.
+Despite facing health setbacks over the past two years, I persevered with the support of my professors, including Prof. Yong Li and Prof. Minghua Chen, as well as Dr. Jie Feng, Dr. Yuanwei Fang, and Kai Zhao.
 I am deeply grateful for their help and look forward to collaborating with them in the future.
 Although I faced challenges, I remain focused and motivated to move forward and make the most of each day.

-My research interests lie in Data-efficient Deep Learning and Multimodal Learning.
-I am proficient in common machine learning algorithms and deep learning models, and I am passionate about leveraging AI to improve our world.
-Currently, I am mainly working on developing data-driven AI for mahjong games.
+My research interests include Data-efficient Deep Learning and Data Mining.
+I am proficient in common machine learning algorithms and deep learning models and passionate about leveraging AI to improve our world.
+Currently, I am developing data-driven AI for mahjong games.

 <blockquote class="blockquote-center"><center>Genuis only means hard-working all one's life.
 (Mendeleyer)</center></blockquote>